GrzegorzWierny/Weather_fetcher/README.md

 # Weather_fetcher
-This is weather fetcher python automation script with API.
+This is simple weather fetcher python automation script with API.